 Kinpira renkon is braised lotus root and is part of the Japanese culinary tradition of izakaya, or small plates.

 Kinpira is a Japanese cooking style in which sliced vegetables are stir-fried and seasoned with sugar and soy sauce.
-The most common ingredients used for Kinpira is gobo (burdock root) and carrot, but lotus root is another common ingredient for this cooking style.
+The most common ingredients used for Kinpira is gobo (burdock root) and carrot, but the lotus root is another common ingredient of this cooking style.
 The name Kinpira comes from legendary muscleman, and that shows how nutritious the dish really is.

 Renkon (lotus root) has a snappy texture and a distinct appearance.
 Renkon is thought to be a good luck food in Japan.
 Renkon is not the most familiar ingredient to most.
 In fact, unless you reside in the Far East, chances are that you will not come across this odd looking vegetable at all.

 It is not really a root but the rhizome of the lotus flower.
 For the Buddhist, it is a symbol of purity even though it is grown in muddy conditions.
 It has a knobby appearance and looks a bit like ginger on steroid.
 It has small holes throughout its length which, when sliced open, revealed the most intricate lattice design like a beautiful blossom flower or a snowflake.
 It has a delicate and sweet flavor along with a crispy crunchy texture.
 It is delicious when served raw in a salad.
 Once cooked, it retains most of its crunchiness and is a great absorber of flavors, perfect for stew or other braising dishes.

 Renkon is thought to have amazing health benefits.
 It's low in calories, aids digestion increases energy levels, helps treat lung-related illnesses such as asthma and more.

 Serve kinpira renkon as a side dish on a small plate with sesame seeds sprinkled over the dish.